-*Applications processed before 10:30 AM ET (Monday-Friday) may be eligible for same-day funding to your bank account.
-Applications processed between 10:30 AM ET and 8:00 PM ET are typically funded the next banking day, but exceptions may apply.
+*Online applications processed before 10:30 AM ET (Monday-Friday) may be eligible for same-day funding to your bank account.
+Online applications processed between 10:30 AM ET and 8:00 PM ET are typically funded the next banking day, but exceptions may apply.

 DPSTA Article 3, Section 33(6) Disclosures

 Under Michigan law, you are entitled to receive the proceeds of your loan in a check or money order.
 If you request the proceeds in a check or money order, you may be charged additional check cashing or other processing fees by others for cashing the check or money order.